Changelog

 New features

-• Added verbose argument that, when set to TRUE, outputs a progress update on the statistics computation.
+verboseargument that, when set to TRUE, outputs a progress update on the statistics computation. - Added vector with types names to output object of

 Major changes